sandcassociates/knowledge-base/docs/2d-file-setup.md

 6. Paste the file into your working Design folder.

-7. Rename the pasted file to the appropriate convention with `\_Working.dgn`at the end.
+7. Rename the pasted file to the appropriate convention with `_Working.dgn`at the end.

     -   Typical naming convention for SWPP: `20442_SWPP_S01_Working.dgn`

     -   Typical naming Convention for Utility: `20442_UTIL_S01_Working.dgn`

-    -   Typical naming convention for a 3D Drainage file: `20442_DRAIN_S02.dgn`
+    -   Typical naming convention for a 3D Drainage file: `20442_DRAIN_S02_Working.dgn`

         -   The letter delineator, here "S", is set by the prime, typically in a CAD Tech memo.
 This is to show which firm has